Alpinism and Trail running around Cervinia

 The Marathon des Sables (Marathon of Sands) is a mythic race, a race that all ultra-distance runners must do at least once.
 Despite its name, it’s not a Marathon but a +200km race with 6 stages, including a 80 km non-stop stage.
 The race takes places in Morocco in the Sahara desert.

-Madagascar Race - © Philippe Gatta
+Gobi Desert, China - © Philippe Gatta

-The Madagascar Race is a 250 km (155 miles) running race which is part of 4 Deserts Roving Race series.
-The 2014 edition started in the north of Madagascar, close to the city of Antsiranana and went South – Soutwest to finish at the city of Ambilobe.
-There were 6 stages in 7 days: almost 4 Marathons in 4 days, then 77 km, a rest day and a final stage of 10 km.
+The Gobi March is a 250 km running race which takes place in the Gobi desert, around Kashgar.
+There are 6 stages in 7 days: almost 4 Marathons in 4 days, then 75 km, a rest day and a final stage of 16 km.
+Philippe ranked 3rd in this edition.